Master of Sciences (MSc) with Mathematics Emphasis

 * Requirement 2. does not apply to students who have already taken Math 4140 and Math 4310 (or their equivalent) for their undergraduate degree, and have passed with a grade of B or above.
 Those students must take two other mathematics courses at 4000 level or above, which have not been previously applied toward another degree.
 The minimum GPA requirements for MSc degree will apply to these courses.

-3. Students must complete a minimum of 3 credit hours at 3000 level (or above) from a secondary department.
+3. Students must complete a minimum of 3 credit hours at the 3000-level (or above) from a secondary department.

 4. Students must arrange for faculty advisor during the first or second semester after admission.
-The student together with the advisor, will construct an academic plan, will decide on the details for the paper or thesis option, and form a committee.
-For the thesis option, this will be the student's thesis committee; while for the non-thesis option, this committee will oversee the student's progress on the paper and approve the final version.
+The student, together with the advisor, will decide on the details for the paper or thesis.
+For the thesis option, the student should form a thesis committee that should be approved by the Graduate Committee.
+For the non-thesis option, the faculty advisor will oversee the student's progress on the paper and approve the final version, which will have to be approved by the Graduate Committee.
 To formally arrange for the advisor, the student should contact the Chair of the Graduate Committee of the Mathematics Department.

 Deadlines: The paper should be submitted to the Graduate Committee for final approval by (i) the week before Thanksgiving break during Fall semesters, or (ii) the week before Spring break during Spring semesters

 A downloadable PDF version of this page can be found here